Skip to main content

 Soundcheck Checks

-Checks consist of four components: facts, paths, operators, and values.
+Check logic consists of four main components: facts, paths, operators, and values.
 These components are then organized via a Boolean calculator in the UI.
 You can see an example of the rule layout a user will see when creating a check in the image below.

 Soundcheck Boolean Calculator